sschwartzdata/vanguard_de_project/README.md

 As a minimum, you should create views based on the following 3 prompts:
 - Top 10 songs by artist in terms of duration_ms (ordered by artist ASC, duration_ms DESC)
 - Top 20 artists in the database ordered by # of followers DESC
-- Top 10 songs by artist in terms of tempo (ordered by artist ASC, duration_ms DESC)
+- Top 10 songs by artist in terms of tempo (ordered by artist ASC, tempo DESC)

 Additionally, think of at least 2 additional views you would like to create that you think could be useful for a data scientist or data analyst.
 Combined with the 3 mentioned above, you are required to create at least 5 views.